 A popular cycling route runs from Ballycastle to Cushendun, by way of Torr Head, offering spectacular views and scenery.

-Facilities include parking, promenade, wheelchair access, toilets and child Friendly areas.
+Facilities at the beach include parking, promenade, seasonal lifeguards, wheelchair access, toilets and child-friendly areas.
 It’s about a 5 minute walk to the town with all its amenities.

 - Water Quality

 Ballycastle Beach Reviews